-During 2018, our Board met six times, including telephonic meetings, and acted five times by unanimous written consent.
-In 2018, all directors who were directors during 2018 attended 100% of the meetings of the Board and the committees on which they served.
-Our Corporate Governance Guidelines state that Board members are invited and generally expected to attend our annual meeting of stockholders, and all of our then-current directors attended the 2018 annual meeting of stockholders.
+During 2019, our Board met six times, including telephonic meetings, and acted three times by unanimous written consent.
+In 2019, all directors who were directors during 2019 attended 100% of the meetings of the Board and the committees on which they served.
+Our Corporate Governance Guidelines state that Board members are invited and generally expected to attend our annual meeting of stockholders, and all of our directors attended the 2019 annual meeting of stockholders.